-The firms that are able to call themselves full service will usually be huge international firms with hundreds of thousands of employees.
+Usually, the firms that are able to call themselves full service will usually be huge international firms with hundreds of thousands of employees.

-2. Tax Firms:
+2. Tax Firms

-From high income tax preparing firms to real estate tax firms, whatever you are looking for, there is a specific accounting firm for it.
+From high-income tax preparing firms to real estate tax firms, whatever you are looking for, there is a specific accounting firm for it.

-3. Audit Firms:
+3. Audit Firms

 Just like the other types of accounting firms, audit firms can be broken down further in specialty firms.
 Some of these professionals are referred to as forensic accountants.

-Small niche based firms like this are a great way to get the most highly trained accountants for a specific job.
+Small niche-based firms like this are a great way to get the most highly trained accountants for a specific job.

-4. Risk Firms:
+4. Risk Firms

 These firms monitor and audit their own company or business to ensure a systematic set of checks and balances to ensure that all money is accounted for always.